 Each request received by MHA will require to be considered on its own merits and legal advice will require to be obtained in relation to such requests from time to time.
-The DPO has the responsibility for accepting or refusing the Data Subject's request in accordance with clause 9.3 and will respond in writing to the request.
+The DPO has the responsibility for accepting or refusing the Data Subject's request and will respond in writing to the request.

-Requests for Erasure will be considered and responded to by the Association by one month from the day after the date we receive the request.
+Requests for Erasure will be considered and responded to by MHA by one month from the day after the date we receive the request.

-9.5 The Right to Restrict or Object to Processing
+11.5 The Right to Restrict or Object to Processing

 A data subject may request that MHA restrict its processing of the data subject's Personal Data, or object to the processing of that data.
-In the event that any direct marketing is undertaken from time to time by MHA, a data subject has an absolute right to object to processing of this nature by the Association, and if MHA receives a written request to cease processing for this purpose, then it must do so immediately.
+If any direct marketing is undertaken from time to time by MHA, a data subject has an absolute right to object to processing of this nature by the Association, and if MHA receives a written request to cease processing for this purpose, then it must do so immediately.